-My background is as a fellowship trained upper limb surgeon and as sports trauma surgeon.
+My background is as a fellowship trained upper limb surgeon and as a sports trauma surgeon.
 I have lectured and written widely on shoulder instability and rotator cuff disease.
 In particular I have developed a special interest in the management of large and massive tears of the rotator cuff.
 I have developed a patch used to augment these tears which are a particular challenge when striving to return a patient to normal shoulder function.
-I have been conducting a trial into use of the patch, results are extremely encouraging.
+I have been conducting a trial into uses of the patch - the results are extremely encouraging.
 I have been managing groin pain in sportsmen and women for nearly 30 years.
 I wrote one of the original papers on this topic in 1993 and coined the term sports hernia.
-I have lectured and taught in this field across 5 continents.
+I have lectured and taught in this field across five continents.

 Upper limb surgery

 Diploma in Sports Medicine / UK / 1987

 Diploma in Sports Medicine

 Fellow of the Faculty of Sports and Exercise Medicine

 Past secretary, academic secretary, president and past president of BOSTAA

 Past secretary of British Orthopaedic Directors Society (BODS)

 Chairman organising committee World Sport Trauma Congress 2012